Luos-io/Documentation/src/pages/luos-technology/services/service_api.md

  - An app can use custom service types.
  - An app must use standard <span class="cust_tooltip">object dictionary<span class="cust_tooltiptext">{{od_def}}</span></span> structures.
 If the structures used are not standard, [Gate](../../tools/gate.md) services could be completely unable to manage them.

-Apps are the embedded smartness of your device, and at least one of them should run a network detection in order to map every services in every nodes in your device and make it work properly.
+Apps are the embedded smartness of your device, and at least one of them should run a network detection in order to map every service in every node in your device and make it work properly.
 Go to the [Routing table](./routing_table.md) page for more information.

 ## Services accessibility
 Luos can define and manage the accessibility of services.

 This accessibility allows you to specify the access the services can deal with.
-For example, a STATE_TYPE service (which can handle a basic True/False state) can be used either for a button (read-only) or for a relay (write-only).
+For example, a STATE_TYPE service (which can handle a basic True/False state) can be used either for a button (read-only) or a relay (write-only).

 By default, when you create a new service, it will be on **READ_WRITE_ACCESS**, telling any other services that they can "send to" or "receive from" this new service.
 You can change this configuration if you want to.